-Branches are visual representations of the structures and sub-decisions in your statements in the Write tab of the NLG platform.
+Branches visualize the structures and sub-decisions in your statements in the Write tab of the NLG platform.
 Branches facilitate formulating statements in more variable ways and arranging their components according to given requirements.

-When writing a statement you have the possibility to branch off at different points (so called branchings) in a statement to create more than one way to express the information.
-For this you can create branches that span one or more words, phrases, or entire statements.
+When writing a statement, you can branch off at different points in the statement to provide more than one way to express its information.
+Use branching to create branches that span one or more words, phrases or even whole statements.

-You can create branches at any point in the statements.
-This means you can create also (sub)-branches within a branch and also within a container.
+- You can create branches at any point in a statement.
+This means you can also create (sub)-branches within a branch and within a container (see the warning below).

 If you create branches within a container, they are not visible in the statement, but only in the container settings.

 You create branches in the Write Tab by marking those parts of a statement that should have more than one variant and clicking on the branching icon.
 With this marking, you define the starting and ending point for a branch: a point where the statements will split into one or more branches (a branching) and the point where the branches come together again.

 For each branching you can define the conditions under which this branch should appear:

 - Select the corresponding trigger variable you created in the Transform Tab.